Legalize an existing secondary suite

 Building Code requirements

-The 2014 Alberta Fire Code identifies four safety considerations that must be in place in any secondary suite.
-You can find more information in the Secondary Suite code questions & answers advisory.
+The National Building Code – 2019 Alberta Edition identifies safety considerations that must be in place in any secondary suite.
+You can find more information in the Secondary Suite – Existing prior to March 12, 2018 advisory.

 Each bedroom must have at least one window that can be fully opened and used to escape during an emergency, such as a fire.